AlaskaAirlines/auro-card/docs/partials/index.md

 ### Default

-The following `default` example, illustrates using the `image`, `description` and `cta` content slots. the `default` card has no restrictions or definition of containing layout, all widths are 100% to allow for flexibility of presentation.
+The following `default` example, illustrates using the `image`, `description` and `cta` content slots.
+The `default` card has no restrictions or definition of containing layout, all widths are 100% to allow for flexibility of presentation.
 Width of the image and/or width of the `description` content will determine the overall width of the element in its parental container.

+For `<auro-card>` content, while there is flexibility with use, the default preference illustrated uses the `<auro-header>` element using the `display="500"` attribute and value.
+A basic `<p>` element can be used for the body copy.
+For the `cta` slot, use either the default `<auro-hyperlink>` or `<auro-hyperlink>` with the `type="cta"` type attribute and value as illustrated in the second example.

 Notice in the second example, there is a CSS constraint of `max-width: 300px` to allow the text in the `description` to wrap at the desired width.
+Similarly the third example has a constraint of `max-width: 150px`.
 As illustrated there is a lot of layout flexibility afforded to users.

 <div class="exampleWrapper">
   <!-- AURO-GENERATED-CONTENT:START (FILE:src=./../../apiExamples/default.html) -->